MrManchot/SimpleCache/README.md

 # SimpleCache

-A simple and efficient PHP library for cache management.
+SimpleCache is a lightweight and efficient PHP caching library, designed for ease of use and flexibility.
+Whether you're caching strings, arrays, objects, or booleans, SimpleCache provides a straightforward and intuitive API to speed up your PHP applications.
+With features like cache expiration and subdirectory organization, it's an ideal solution for both small projects and large-scale applications.

 ## Features